 You better hope this is a lazy way of teaching us more about the game.

 They open the time-space field thing and then instantly cut to Shuji saying Dan defeated his Robotallian and Gargonoid.
 And I mean they instantly cut.
 Sliced clean through.
 No transition.
-Just ‘let’s brawl’ followed immediately with Shuji’s recap.
+Just ‘Let’s brawl!’ followed immediately with Shuji’s recap.

 So, in summary, they’re admitting fully that this match is a pointless waste of time….and then they skip half of it.
 I mean, thanks I guess, but why waste ANY of our time?

 Dan summons Drago, who is now able to move more freely outside of his ball.
-However, when Dan uses a Fire Wall ability card on Drago, he…I guess refuses to battle because he says he doesn’t take orders and his use of the ability card was useless anyway, even if they don’t really explain why.
+However, when Dan uses a Fire Wall ability card on Drago, he refuses to battle because he says he doesn’t take orders and his use of the ability card was useless anyway, even if they don’t really explain why.
 Shuji also explains that Fire attributes are useless against Wind, even though he’s defeated two of them already.